Ninetalesgh/dndcampaign/vault/dm/monsters.md

    - **Dust Up**.
 The broom furiously sweeps a dust-covered surface within 1 *(1.5m)*, kicking up a thick cloud in a 5 foot radius that Lightly Obscures the area and lasts for a minute, or until cleared by a strong breeze.
 - **Reactions**:
    - **Splintry Snap**.
 When the broom is hit with a melee attack, it can allow that attack to score a critical.
-   If it does, the broom snaps in half, splitting into two animated broom that each have hit points equal to half the original broom's, act on its initiative, and can't use this reaction or regain hit points.
+   If it does, the broom snaps in half, splitting into two animated broom that each have HP equal to half the original broom's, act on its initiative, and can't use this reaction or regain HP.
 *(Source: ConfluxCreatures)*

 ### Animated Kettle